 For any animal, one of its primary concerns is that it needs to survive long enough to breed and produce offspring.
-Fish, along with many other animals, have adopted many different and intricate defense tactics that they use to survive.
+Fish, along with many other animals, have adopted different and intricate defense tactics to survive.

 Fish defend themselves using a variety of techniques.
 They use their color to camouflage themselves from predators.
 Many fish also form a school of hundreds or thousands of small fish to protect themselves.
 Fish use their five senses, and some have spines or venom.

 The defense tactics they use affect their behavior and their coloring, how they use their surroundings, and their body form.
 Fish can use defense in many ways, including general survival, keeping away from predators, finding and catching prey, finding a mate and breeding, and looking after their eggs and young.

 Fish come in many colors, which play a pivotal role in helping fish camouflage themselves.
 Not only does this help fish hide from predators, but it also allows them to prey on other fish without being seen.